30 Nov 2016

 Who can use it?
 Everybody and anybody searching for measurable results.

 Side effects: HMB is a new supplement in the scheme of things – although it appears to be safe and full of great features, be wary of the natural balance of your body.
-Most people tolerate and metabolise HMB without adverse reaction over a long period of time.
+Most people tolerate and metabolise HMB without adverse reactions over a long period of time.

-Just because one supplement works for you, doesn’t mean it will work for your mates.
+Just because one supplement works for you doesn’t mean it will work for your mates.
 Every person has a unique biological makeup, so while creatine in itself may have the same effects on most people, different brands will reap different rewards based on your needs.
-Trial a few varieties and measure the results – don’t be discouraged if the gym favourite isn’t yours, it’s a process of finding out what works for you and going with it.
+Trial a few varieties and measure the results – don’t be discouraged if the gym favourite isn’t yours; it’s a process of finding out what works for you and going with it.

 L-Arginine ensures the human muscular structure is nurtured by blood flow, promoting growth and an increased rate of nutrient exchange.
 A popular amino acid for performance management, L-Arginine hasn’t earned the best reputation in the locker room; increases in strength are minimal, although science has discovered its importance in the treatment of cardiovascular disease in a controlled dosage.
 If your favourite supplement has L-Arginine on the label, reconsider buying up another barrel; a 2006 study published by the Journal of the American Medical Association found a daily 9-gram supplement can have severe effects, including fatal heart attacks.
 We do not recommend including L-Arginine in your protein powder mash-up.

 This is certainly untrue.
 Different brands have different recipes and expect varying standards of quality – some are purely capitalist, driven by a quick buck and an easy sell, feeding questionable materials into your cupboard in the pursuit of a booming market.
-Others dedicate time, money and research to finding the best combinations, ensuring their stock meet the needs of their clientele without sacrificing health and wellness.
+Others dedicate time, money and research to finding the best combinations, ensuring their stock meets the needs of their clientele without sacrificing health and wellness.
 Never buy a supplement based on price – do your research, ask around and ask questions before taking home a colourful container.

 Proud member of